It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as the saying goes.

 The PF 7 is a 4 mm drop trainer that doesn’t weigh a lot but provides enough cushioning and speed for most daily and tempo runs.
 It is similar to the Saucony Kinvara in spirit but with a different ride and upper fit experience.

-Skechers’ use of the recently concocted Hyper midsole foam on its popular racer/trainer has instantly made it a cult favorite.
+Skechers’ use of the critically acclaimed Hyper midsole foam on this popular racer-trainer has instantly made it a cult favorite.

-Along with a low midsole offset, you get a ride experience that blends cushioning and speed on an incredibly lightweight shoe.
+Along with a low midsole offset, the Razor 3’s ride experience blends cushioning and speed with an incredibly lightweight build.
 The upper fit is snug, but isn’t as wonky as some of the other Skechers models – which is good.

 The Saucony Type A9 is built around a road-racer template that we are all familiar with.